 This platform will be the central nervous system of your IT landscape that enables human and artificial intelligence, automation and collaboration.
-StackState will lead the charge in this new era.
+StackState will lead the change in this new era.

-Improving the quality of life – StackState does not exist for its own sake, but exists to improve the life of people.
-We want your train to arrive on time, your mortgage payment to be processed in a orderly fashion, bread to arrive to the bakery on time, so you can have a nice breakfast, etc.
+Improving the quality of life – StackState does not exist for its own sake, but exists to improve people their lives.
+We want your train to arrive on time.
+Your mortgage payment to be processed in an orderly fashion.
+The bread to arrive to the bakery on time, so you can enjoy a nice breakfast, etc.

-Team play – Large IT environments will always be heterogenous and always evolving.
-Yesterday it was microservices, tomorrow its serverless, invariably the day after it will be the next thing.
-StackState will not pretend to be the best at everything, but will help you integrate the tools and solutions you already love, so you will never be stuck.
+Team play – Large IT environments will always be heterogeneous and always evolving.
+Yesterday it was microservices, tomorrow it will be serverless and inevitably the day after tomorrow it will be the next new thing.
+StackState will not pretend to be the best at everything.
+However, we will help you integrate the tools and solutions you already love, so you will never be stuck.

 Keeping it simple – IT is already complex enough, we’re trying to keep it simple.
 If there is a simpler way to achieve the same thing, or a way to not bother you with something you don’t need to know at all, we will aim for it.

 Letting you steal the show – The imagination can run wild with the amount of things that StackState can be used for.
 We just can’t do all those things ourselves, so we will enable you to use StackState as a platform.
 You will be the one that truly steals the show.